Instant Runoff Voting and the Reinforcement Paradox: Preliminaries

-In \cite{Y75}, Young showed that consistency and a few other uncontroversial axioms completely characterize positional scoring rules.
-Thus, any ``reasonable'' voting method which is not a scoring rule can demonstrate a reinforcement paradox for some election.
-We analyze only IRV, and thus the function $f$ represents that voting method throughout the article.

-We conclude this section by providing additional notation for preference profiles and giving vocabulary for different types of reinforcement paradox.

-Assume the preference profiles for complete and partial rankings are as shown in Tables \ref{profile_complete_ballots} and \ref{profile_partial_ballots} where in each case the numbers $X_i, Y_i$, and $Z_i$ indicate the number of voters with the corresponding ranking and that these numbers sum to the total number of voters, which we denote $V.$ Note in Table \ref{profile_partial_ballots} we do not list ballots of length two, as such ballots convey the same ranking information as the corresponding complete ballots.
+Under IRV, if an election is susceptible to a reinforcement paradox then the paradox's dynamics are similar to that of Example \ref{first_paradox_example}, in the sense that the elimination order in the two sub-elections are different.
+It is straightforward to show that if the IRV election using ballots from $\mathcal{B}_1$ has the same candidate elimination order as the IRV election using ballots $\mathcal{B}_2$ then the winner when using $\mathcal{B}_1\cup\mathcal{B}_2$ is necessarily the winner of the two sub-elections.
+Thus, when searching for a partition to demonstrate the paradox with three candidates, we look for sub-elections in which the two candidates in the final round of the election using $\mathcal{B}_1$ are not the same as the two candidates in the final round of the election using $\mathcal{B}_2$.

-When there are three candidates, we refer to the candidate with the smallest number of first-place votes as the \emph{plurality loser}.
+When there are three candidates, an election can demonstrate a reinforcement paradox in two different ways, leading to the two definitions below.
+We refer to the candidate with the smallest number of first-place votes as the \emph{plurality loser}.
 This candidate can never be the winner in an IRV election since they are eliminated in the first round.
 We refer to the remaining losing candidate, (who may receive either the largest or second-largest number of first-place votes) as the \emph{runner-up}.

-\begin{definition} An election demonstrates a \textbf{plurality loser reinforcement paradox} if there exists a partition of the ballots $\mathcal{B}=\mathcal{B}_1\cup \mathcal{B}_2$ such that the plurality loser is the IRV winner when using only the ballots in $\mathcal{B}_1$ or only the ballots in $\mathcal{B}_2$. \end{definition}
+\begin{definition} An election is susceptible to a \textbf{plurality loser reinforcement paradox} if there exists a partition of the ballots $\mathcal{B}=\mathcal{B}_1\cup \mathcal{B}_2$ such that the plurality loser is the IRV winner when using only the ballots in $\mathcal{B}_1$ and when using only the ballots in $\mathcal{B}_2$. \end{definition}

-\begin{definition} An election demonstrates a \textbf{runner-up reinforcement paradox} if there exists a partition of the ballots $\mathcal{B}=\mathcal{B}_1\cup \mathcal{B}_2$ such that the runner-up is the IRV winner when using only the ballots in $\mathcal{B}_1$ or only the ballots in $\mathcal{B}_2$. \end{definition}
+\begin{definition} An election is susceptible to a \textbf{runner-up reinforcement paradox} if there exists a partition of the ballots $\mathcal{B}=\mathcal{B}_1\cup \mathcal{B}_2$ such that the runner-up is the IRV winner when using only the ballots in $\mathcal{B}_1$ and when using only the ballots in $\mathcal{B}_2$. \end{definition}

-If an election demonstrates both a plurality loser and runner-up paradox, we say the election demonstrates a \textbf{double reinforcement paradox}.